semuhi/semuhi.github.io/teaching.md

 </details>

 <details> <summary> Sample student evaluations: </summary>
-> Hands down, best learning experience I've had at UTM.
+<blockquote> Hands down, best learning experience I've had at UTM.
 The professor is extremely engaging and provides great support to the whole class.
-The general mood of the > class was excellent throughout, and this is thanks to the professor's excellent student management and treating us like peers. <br>
+The general mood of the class was excellent throughout, and this is thanks to the professor's excellent student management and treating us like peers. </blockquote> <br>
   <br>

-> The overall instruction of this course was great.
-Professor Sinanoglu was very enthusiastic about the subject material, explained concepts very clearly, and
-> created an environment where I could feel comfortable sharing thoughts about the course readings. <br>
+<blockquote>The overall instruction of this course was great.
+Professor Sinanoglu was very enthusiastic about the subject material, explained concepts very clearly, and created an environment where I could feel comfortable sharing thoughts about the course readings. </blockquote> <br>
   <br>

-> I appreciated Professor Sinanoglu's conversational teaching style.
-It essentially forced us, as students, to engage with the readings rather than merely recite
-> back what we read.
-The critical engagement made me think more about the implications of the readings rather than what was printed.
+<blockquote> I appreciated Professor Sinanoglu's conversational teaching style.
+It essentially forced us, as students, to engage with the readings rather than merely recite back what we read.
+The critical engagement made me think more about the implications of the readings rather than what was printed. </blockquote>
->

 </details>

 # <span style="font-size: 20px; ">Workshops and Teaching Materials</span>